apache/flink/docs/apis/cli.md

                                    configuration.

 Action "stop" stops a running program (streaming jobs only).
+There are no strong consistency guarantees for a stop request.

   Syntax: stop [OPTIONS] <Job ID>
   "stop" action options: